district10/blog/_posts/post-0098-probability-and-statistics.md

         to an estimate of that standard deviation, computed from the sample of data being analyzed at the time.

-        The standard error of the mean (SEM) is the standard deviation of the sample-mean's estimate of a population mean.
+        The standard error of the mean (SE or SEM) is the standard deviation of the sample-mean's estimate of a population mean.

         $$\text{SE}_\bar{x}\ = \frac{s}{\sqrt{n}}$$